elixir-lang/elixir-lang.github.com/getting-started/debugging.markdown

 <img src="/images/contents/debugger-elixir.gif" width="640" alt="Debugger GUI GIF" />

-Note: the Debugger snippet above was retrieved from ["Debugging techniques in Elixir" by Plataformatec](http://blog.plataformatec.com.br/2016/04/debugging-techniques-in-elixir-lang/).

 ## Observer

 For debugging complex systems, jumping at the code is not enough.
 It is necessary to have an understanding of the whole virtual machine, processes, applications, as well as set up tracing mechanisms.
 Luckily this can be achieved in Erlang with `:observer`.
 In your application: